SSCHAcode/sschacode.github.io/Tutorials/tutorial_spectral.md

 ens.save(ens_savedir, population)
 ```

 Once the population ensamble has been generated, the minimization has to be performed.
-The input file to perform the minimization is
+The input file to perform the minimization as stand-alone code, without python scripting, is

 ```python